ConsenSysMesh/sobol-client/README.md

 ## configure()

-The configure function can be called at any time and allows you to set the `API Key` as follows:
+The configure function can be called at any time and allows you to pass options such as the `API Key` as follows:

 ```javascript
 Client.configure({